 Bone Grafting & Sinus Lifts

-At our Etobicoke clinic, our oral surgeon perform bone grafts and sinus lifts in order to strengthen the jaw bone in preparation for a dental implant.
+At our Etobicoke clinic, our oral surgeon performs bone grafts and sinus lifts in order to strengthen the jaw bone in preparation for a dental implant.

 Why do I need a bone graft?